1997 Albanian civil unrest: UN resolutions

-These UNSC resolutions provide the basis for the establishment and execution of the mission (Resolution 1101) and its limited extension (Resolution 1114).
+These UNSC resolutions provide the basis for establishing and executing the mission (Resolution 1101) and its limited extension (Resolution 1114).

 Evacuation operations

 In March 1997, several nations launched evacuation missions to remove their nationals, embassy personnel, and numerous other civilians by air and sea.
-Italy conducted a series of rescue flights and evacuations by sea without assigning an overarching operation name to these actions.
+Italy conducted a series of rescue flights and sea evacuations without assigning an overarching name to these actions.

 Peacekeeping

-As part of a peacekeeping mission based on UN Security Council Resolution 1101, a multinational protection force of more than 7,000 troops was sent to Albania in mid-April.
+As part of a peacekeeping mission under UN Security Council Resolution 1101, a multinational protection force of more than 7,000 troops was deployed to Albania in mid-April.
 By mid-August 1997, it had largely restored public order and secured new elections under OSCE supervision.

 Snap elections

 On 29 June 1997, Albania held a referendum on restoring the monarchy alongside early parliamentary elections.
 The referendum was rejected by 66.7% of the voters, while former Crown Prince Leka claimed that 65.7% had voted in favor.
 Meanwhile, the parliamentary elections resulted in an overwhelming victory for the opposition Socialist Party of Albania, which won 100 of the 151 seats, with a voter turnout of 72.6%.